What languages does Gengo support?

 If you're looking to expand into both Brazil and any other Portuguese-speaking country, we recommend translating into both variations to ensure your readers fully understand your message, the specific terminology used by your brand and are addressed accordingly to their regional expectations.

-Spanish is the main language spoken in Spain and nearly 20 countries in Latin America, from Mexico down to Argentina.
-There is also a large population of Spanish speakers in the U.S, mostly using the Latin American variety.
+Spanish is the main language spoken in Spain and nearly 20 countries in Latin America, from Mexico all the way down to Argentina.
+While Spanish is spoken by over 45 million people in Spain, it is interesting to note that 420 million people speak it in Latin America (which includes 120 million in Mexico!).
+There is also a large population of Spanish speakers in the U.S. (58 million people), mostly using the Latin American variety.

 Even though all Spanish speakers will mostly understand each other, there are significant differences between the Spanish used in Spain and the variety spoken in Latin America.
 They are not interchangeable.